dmbarbour/glas/docs/GlasDesign.md

 ### Automated Testing

-Language modules can support ad-hoc deterministic testing, such as static assertions and unit tests.
-It is even feasible to simulate non-determinism.
-However, for more robust testing it can be useful to expose non-determinism to an external test system.
+Language modules implicitly support ad-hoc deterministic testing, such as static assertions and unit tests.
+It is feasible to simulate non-determinism.
+However, for robust testing of general simulations, it is useful to expose non-deterministic choice to the test system.
 Effects API:

 * **log:Message** - output arbitrary message to log for debugging purposes.
 * **fork:Count** - read and return a random bitstring of Count bit length.